It’s important to have a will because this document specifies how money and property will be distributed after death.

 Will Disputes: Not Funny

 Consider the case of Robin Williams, who tragically committed suicide at the age of 63.
-Sadly, eight months later, his second wife and his three children embroiled themselves in a legal battle over what he meant in his will and multiple trusts.
+Sadly, eight months later, his second wife and his three children fought over what he meant in his will.
+They also disputed trusts Williams left behind.

-The incredibly talented comedian and actor left items such as movie memorabilia, awards, costumes, jewelry, and a large sum of money to his three children Zelda, Zak, and Cody Williams.
+The incredibly talented comedian left much behind.
+He left movie memorabilia, awards, costumes, jewelry, and a large sum of money.
+That went to his three children Zelda, Zak, and Cody Williams.

-Dissatisfied with the sum of money left to her and the lack of other belongings such as his clothes and jewelry, Susan objected.
-She claimed his watch collection is not “jewelry” and should not go to the children as such, as referenced in one of the trusts.
-Susan also claimed that the sum of upkeep for the property should have included extra money for home renovations and furnishings, which she expects to receive from part of the children’s share of money.
+But, Susan objected.
+She felt it unfair she failed to inherit belongings such as his clothes and jewelry.
+Susan claimed his watch collection is not “jewelry” and should not go to the children as such, as referenced in one of the trusts.
+She also claimed that the sum of upkeep for the property should have included extra money for home renovations and furnishings, which she expects to receive from part of the children’s share of money.

 The children object since Susan receives a lavish home, and, after Robin’s passing she suddenly spent $30,000 in home renovations.